mbeytullahgenc/Responsive-Web-Design-Build-a-Tribute-Page/README.md

-# NewbieWebDesign
-Responsive Web Design Projects
-This is project for web design basics.
+Responsive Web Design Projects - Build a Tribute Page This is project for web design basics.